bradut/SlingBox-Channel-Changer-TVGuide/README.md

 This app offers a convenient way to view programs info and select channels on your SlingBox&trade; devices.<br />
 Such functionality, also referred as [interactive electronic program guide (IPG)](https://en.wikipedia.org/wiki/Electronic_program_guide) was originally provided by the SlingPlayer&trade; app (only for digital channels in USA and Canada) but the [service has been discontinued](https://www.slingbox.com/) as of 9 Nov.2022.<br />

+It started as a TV Guide in 2020, and then, in 2023, it was extended to include the channel changer functionality.<br />

-Currently the most complete and robust solution to use SlingBoxes is the [open source project Slinger Server](https://github.com/GerryDazoo/Slinger/tree/main/CustomRemotes) which offers full control over SlingBoxes and provides complex remote controls.<br />
+The channel changer functionality is possible due to Gerry Dazoo's [open source project Slinger Server](https://github.com/GerryDazoo/Slinger/tree/main/CustomRemotes) which currently is the most complete and robust solution to use SlingBoxes, and provides complex remote controls.<br />
 Therefore this app is not meant to replace but to complement these remote controls with [IPG](https://en.wikipedia.org/wiki/Electronic_program_guide) capability.<br />